tarantool/doc/doc/reference/reference_sql/sql.rst

 Select one or more rows.

-VALUES has the same effect as SELECT, that is, it returns a result set, but VALUES statements may not have FROM or GROUP or ORDER BY or LIMIT clauses.
+VALUES has the same effect as :ref:`SELECT <sql_select>`, that is, it returns a result set, but VALUES statements may not have FROM or GROUP or ORDER BY or LIMIT clauses.

-VALUES may be used wherever SELECT may be used, for example in subqueries.
+VALUES may be used wherever SELECT may be used, for example in :ref:`subqueries <sql_subquery>`.

 Examples: